eric-culm/memories/README.md

 ### User parameters

 * ```memories```: list of sound memories that a dream or episode can contain.
 This gives you control over the timbre types that will be included in the sound dream.
-* ```dream_length```: length of the generated sound dream in minutes.
+* ```length```: length of the generated sound dream in minutes.
 The actual duration may be shorter than this setting due to post-processing.
 Up do one-hour dreams can be generated!
-* ```density```: this parameter is connected with maximum number of simultaneous sounds that can occur [range 0-1].
+* ```depth```: this parameter is connected with maximum number of simultaneous sounds that can occur [range 0-1].
 Larger values produce fuller mixes.
-* ```diversity```: this parameter sets maximum duration of memories in a dream [range 0-1].
+* ```unconsciousness```: this parameter sets maximum duration of memories in a dream [range 0-1].
 With higher values the sound dreams will contain more diverse segments.
 * ```output_type```: File format of the (downloadable) generated sound dream.
 Can be *wav* or *mp3*.